4d/go-mobile/docs/tutorials/customizing-with-xcode/what-is-xcode.md

 To download the lastest version of Xcode go to the App Store.

 <div>
-<a className="button button--primary button-download" href="macappstore://itunes.apple.com/app/id497799835?mt=12">View in Mac App Store </a>
+<a className="button button--primary" href="macappstore://itunes.apple.com/app/id497799835?mt=12">View in Mac App Store </a>
 </div>

 Registered developers can download preview releases and prior versions of the suite through the Apple Developer website.